Multiple zeta value cycles in low weight: Algebraic cycles

 \end{prop}

-Below, we describe the main geometric fact that allows the construction of our cycles : pulling back by the multiplication induces an homotopy between identity and the zero section on the cycle algebra over $\A^1$.
+Below, we describe the main geometric fact that allows the construction of our cycles: pulling back by the multiplication induces a homotopy between identity and the zero section on the cycle algebra over $\A^1$.